hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ![](/img/k10-restore.png)

 T﻿he restore of the MySQL database will be started from the selected restore point.
 It will take a few seconds.
-Go back to the Kasten K10 Dashboard, you should see the completed *Restore* entry under **Actions**:
+Go back to the Kasten K10 Dashboard, you should see the completed *Restore* entry under **Actions** with target namespace as *mysql*:

 ![](/img/k10-dashboard-restore.png)